The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \subsubsection{Simple conducting sheet (a physical condenser)}

 First, we consider a condenser that obeys the laws of classical electricity and has the geometrical size of a biological neuron.
 We apply the physics terms to that pseudo-biological object and test whether the values we derive are consistent with physiological phenomena.
 A tiny (according to~\cite{JohnstonWuNeurophysiology:1995}, page~12, about~$2*10^{-3}$) portion of the positive ions leaves their negative counterions behind and forms a thin positively charged ion layer on the surface of the membrane (of course, the same happens on the opposite side with negative ions).
-Experience shows that -- also in biology -- two very thin layers of ions are formed on the two sides of the membrane of finite width, {see the caption of figure (Fig.~11.22 in~\cite{MolecularBiology:2002})}: "The ions that give rise to the membrane potential lie in a thin ($< 1\ nm$) surface layer close to the membrane" (As shown below, these ions give rise only to part of the potential, and the dipoles in the electrolyte contribute the rest).
-The two surfaces are covered by a sub-nanometer-thick conducting layer on the top of a $5~nm$ thick insulator.
+Experience shows that -- also in biology -- two skinny layers of ions are formed on the two sides of the membrane of finite width, {see the caption of figure (Fig.~11.22 in~\cite{MolecularBiology:2002})}: "The ions that give rise to the membrane potential lie in a thin ($< 1\ nm$) surface layer close to the membrane" (As shown below, these ions give rise only to part of the potential, and the dipoles in the electrolyte contribute the rest).
+A sub-nanometer-thick conducting layer covers the two surfaces at the top of a $ 5~nm$-thick insulator.
 So, we model the cell with two finite-width "conductive sheet" layers.
-These layers represent an electric condenser (so we can calculate the internal electric field between the plates) and counterbalance each other's electric field outside the condenser.
+These layers represent an electrical condenser (so we can calculate the internal electrical field between the plates) and counterbalance each other's electrical field outside the condenser.
 We may assume that the solid surface represents the needed counterforce to keep the charges at rest.